massifaqiri/machine-learning-applied-npm-package/README.md

 # Machine Learning Applied

-This module contains various Machine Learning algorithms, simplified and applied.
-This module is inspired by 'Machine Learning' course of Andrew Ng at Coursera.
+This package contains various Machine Learning algorithms, simplified and applied.
+This package is inspired by 'Machine Learning' course of Andrew Ng at Coursera.
 My goal is to keep expanding it.
 Feel free to contribute!

 # Features